Pre-Conference: Thursday, November 16

 This workshop helps you build a personal understanding of poverty that will better inform your decision-making for equity and access policies back in your district.
 Attendees begin the day with a three-hour role playing experience.
 How will you as your assigned personality negotiate the needs of food, shelter and other necessities on a limited budget?
 Following a debriefing of The Poverty Immersion Experience*, small group breakout sessions will allow deeper exploration of poverty issues.
 This session is limited to 85 conference attendees.
 Registration is limited to 85 conference attendees.

-*The Poverty Immersion Experience is a product of and is facilitated by the Washington State University Extension Program.
+*The Poverty Immersion Experience is a product of and is facilitated by Washington State University’s Metropolitan Center.

-- Martha Aitken, Senior Associate for Metropolitan Extension, Washington State University Extension
+- Martha Aitken, Senior Associate, Metropolitan Center for Applied Research and Extension, Washington State University

 - Colleen Miller, Director of Leadership Development, WSSDA